-Notice the signs and symptoms of abuse before it is too late to get help
+Notice the signs and symptoms of abuse before it is too late.

 Millions of people go to the doctor every year and receive prescriptions for medications to alleviate symptoms that interfere with their daily lives.
 However, these life-saving medications are also incredibly dangerous if used incorrectly.